MichailZyusko/interview-preparation/Interview questions.md

             41. You have useEffect which contains setInterval that renders something.
 What do you need to consider when implementing it?
             42. React Fragment, Portal, HOC.
             43. How do you handle error handling in a React application?
+            44. State of parent was changed, does child render?
+            45. Use cases for custom hook;
+            46. Use case of Styled components;
+            47. Task in a React application (created with create-react-app) to write your own implementation of tabs styled like in Google Chrome or Yandex tabs.
+Then questions were asked about how to optimize it, and they also asked about what to do if we have many tabs (100) and when the user clicks on only one, essentially only two tabs change.
+How to optimize the rendering process and is it necessary to do it at all.
+            48. What optimization methods for React applications do you know?
+            49. How to optimize heavy calculations in React that occur on every render?
+            50. Suppose there are 3 actions, each making a server request.
+How to execute these 3 actions sequentially using Redux-thunk?
+            51. What is the unwrap method in Redux RTK?
+            52. What are interceptors on the frontend?
+            53. How did you organize protected routing in your project?
         - Vue.js
             1. What do u think about Vue and version of Vue u have managed to work with
             2. v-model in Vue